 Always come prepared for abrupt weather changes, snacks, and plenty of water for the trip.

 Mountaineering – Both of the snow-only routes are perfect for snowshoeing as they aren’t accessible during warmer months.
-Take advantage of the serene beauty topped with glistening snow on your next winter adventure through Mt Harvard.
+Take advantage of the serene beauty topped with glistening snow on your next winter adventure through Mt Harvard whether it be from rock climbing or cross-country skiing.

 Address: San Isabel National Forest, Chaffee County, CO